animatedmax/spring-data-geode/src/main/markdown/reference/function-annotations.md

 <div class="paragraph">

-However, this also requires you to explicitly register a {data-store-name} `PdxSerializer` on {data-store-name} servers where {sdg-name} Function-annotated POJOs are registered and used, as the following example shows:
+However, this also requires you to explicitly register a GemFire `PdxSerializer` on GemFire servers where Spring Data for GemFire Function-annotated POJOs are registered and used, as the following example shows:

 </div>